Hernan3scobar/ProjectLab_tareas/python_homeworks/home_works_1.py/Readme.md

 ### Rules

 * Start with a big triangle
-* Find the middle of each side of the big triangle
+* Find the middle of each side of the big triangle, then pretend to erase the big triangle.
-* Make a new small triangle and connect these three middle points to form a smaller triangle inside the big triangle.
+* Make a new small triangle by connecting these three middle points to form a smaller triangle inside the big triangle.
 Then, pretend to erase the small triangle in the center.
 * Repeat the magic, you now have three triangles left.
 Do the same thing with each one—find the middle of their sides, draw a small triangle, and erase it.

 - **Python 3.6+**